ersilia-os/eos92sw/README.md

 ## Specifications
 * Input: SMILES string (also accepts an InChIKey string or a molecule name string, and converts them to SMILES)
 * Endpoint:
     * SAscore: synthetic accessibility (1: easy - 10: difficult).
-SA > 6 is estimated to be a high score
     * Toxscore: probability of toxicity (0: low - 1: high).
-The treshold for toxicity is estimated to be 0.58.
 * Results interpretation:
     * SAscore: SA > 6 is estimated to be a high score
     * Toxscore: The treshold for toxicity is estimated to be 0.58.